sassdawe/kolislab/content/post/stages-of-sharepoint-server-update-installation.md

-+++
+---
-author = "David Sass"
+author: David Sass
-date = 2019-01-13T18:04:59Z
+date: "2019-01-13T18:04:59Z"
-description = ""
+description: ""
-draft = true
+draft: true
-slug = "stages-of-sharepoint-server-update-installation"
+slug: stages-of-sharepoint-server-update-installation
-title = "Stages of SharePoint Server Update Installation"
+title: Stages of SharePoint Server Update Installation

-+++
+---

 In the world of the SharePoint CU updates we can distinct a couple of stages during the installation process.